convissor/login-security-solution/readme.txt

 = Improvements Over Similar WordPress Plugins =

 * Multisite network support
-* The plugin itself is secure against SQL, HTML, and header injections
+* Takes security seriously so the plugin itself does not open your site to SQL, HTML, or header injection vulnerabilities
 * Notice-free code means no information disclosures if `display_errors` is on and `error_reporting` includes `E_NOTICE`
 * Only loads files, actions, and filters needed for enabled options